Representing Birth Injury Victims in Connecticut

 A birth injury is a form of personal injury that a newborn sustains during delivery.
 While doctors and nurses are highly trained professionals, they are not perfect.
-Due to the delicate nature of their work however, doctors and other medical professionals are held to a high standard.
+Due to the delicate nature of their work, however, doctors and other medical professionals are held to a high standard.
 The negligence of a medical professional or a hospital should be addressed and kept in check.

 Schedule a free consultation by contacting us today!

 Any mistakes made during delivery can have disastrous consequences for your baby.
-Lack of oxygen, rough handling and failure to diagnose certain conditions can result in life-altering injuries for your child.
+Lack of oxygen, rough handling, and failure to diagnose certain conditions can result in life-altering injuries for your child.

 Birth injuries can cause a number of conditions, many of them lifelong.
 A doctor's, nurse's, or hospital's negligence can lead to

 Cerebral palsy is a condition that impairs one's ability to control the muscles, which can affect mobility and everyday tasks.
 It can also lead to seizures and reduced mental abilities.
 Erb's palsy interferes with motor control of the arms and may prevent the arms from reaching their full length as the patient grows.

 Parents of children who have sustained a birth injury are entitled to compensation if the injury is found to be due to medical malpractice.

 Doctors, nurses, and hospitals have an obligation to act in the patient's best interests.
 If your child sustained an injury at birth, you owe it to your family to seek compensation for the pain, suffering, and medical bills that you face.
 Don't hesitate to call our firm for a free case evaluation.
 Since 1988, we have helped countless clients throughout Connecticut.

-Call (888) 244-5480 to speak with Hastings, Cohan & Walsh, LLP.
+Call (203) 438-7450 to speak with a compassionate injury lawyer at Hastings, Cohan & Walsh, LLP.